 The High School Science Symposium is a one-day event for high school juniors and seniors interested in pursuing biomedical careers.

-The Biomedical Research Internship for Minority Students Program (BRIMS) is a nine-week, full-time summer program offering high school seniors and college freshmen an opportunity to work in a Cincinnati Children’s research laboratory.
+The Biomedical Research Internship for Underrepresented Students Program (BRIUS) is a nine-week, full-time summer program offering high school seniors and college freshmen an opportunity to work in a Cincinnati Children’s research laboratory.

 Summer Undergraduate Research Fellowship